mobius-network/mobius-tipbot-ruby/README.md

 ## Usage

 Add TipBot to your Telegram group.
+It *must* be supergroup.

 TipBot supports following commands:
 * `/tip` - reply to any message in your chat.
 This will display keyboard and current tip stats.